similarweb/kubectl-ipick/README.md

 You will have the ability to roam around the Kubernetes world with a blazing fast selection menu

 # Introduction
-When you look for a Kubernetes resource to edit (or any kubectl aciton), let's say a configmap.
+When you look for a Kubernetes resource to edit (or any other kubectl aciton), let's say a configmap.

 First, you will have to identify the name of the configmap you wish to edit.